-This paper investigates the impact and the transmission of uncertainty about the future path of government finances on economic activity.
-I first employ a data-rich approach to extract a novel proxy that captures uncertainty surrounding public finances, to which I refer as sovereign uncertainty, and demonstrate that the estimated measure exhibits autonomous fluctuations from macro-financial and economic policy uncertainties.
-Next, I rely on Bayesian vector autoregression methods, together with state-of-the-art identification strategies, to analyze the behavior of sovereign uncertainty shocks and detect the presence of significant and long-lasting negative effects in the financial and macroeconomic sectors.
-In addition, I show that a shock to sovereign uncertainty notably differs from a macro-financial uncertainty shock — while the former dampens the economy in the medium-run and points to deflationary dynamics, the latter displays short-lived responses in real activity and generates inflationary pressures.
-Finally, I study the role of sovereign uncertainty in a New Keynesian dynamic stochastic general equilibrium model, augmented with recursive preferences and financial intermediaries, where entire empirical slowdowns in economic aggregates are captured if there is lack of reaction by the monetary authority in the aftermath of a sovereign uncertainty shock.
+This paper investigates the impact and the transmission of uncertainty regarding the future path of government finances on economic activity.
+I first employ a data-rich approach to extract a novel proxy that captures uncertainty surrounding public finances, which I refer to as sovereign uncertainty, and demonstrate that the estimated measure exhibits distinct fluctuations from macro-financial and economic policy uncertainty indices.
+Next, I analyze the behavior of sovereign uncertainty shocks and detect the presence of significant and long-lasting negative effects in the financial and macroeconomic sectors using state-of-the-art identification strategies, within the context of a Bayesian vector autoregression framework.
+I show that a shock to sovereign uncertainty differs from a macro-financial uncertainty shock — while the former dampens the economy in the medium-run and points to deflationary dynamics, the latter displays a short-lived response in real activity and generates inflationary pressures.
+Finally, I study the role of sovereign uncertainty in a New Keynesian dynamic stochastic general equilibrium model augmented with recursive preferences and financial intermediaries.
+I find that a sovereign uncertainty shock in the model is able to capture the empirical slowdowns in economic aggregates if there is lack of reaction by the monetary authority in the aftermath of the shock.
 The model also emphasizes the importance of financial frictions in transmitting the effects of sovereign uncertainty shocks and highlights the minor role played by nominal rigidities.

 We study the non-linear effects of noisy news about productivity in periods of low and high macroeconomic uncertainty.
 We first use a New Keynesian dynamic stochastic general equilibrium (NK-DSGE) model to extract aggregate noisy news from U.S. data.
 The measure illustrates that optimistic agents’ expectations are recovered after every crisis period with the exception of the Great Recession.
 Later, by employing threshold vector autoregression (TVAR) techniques, we show that adverse noisy news shocks lead to sizable and non-linear negative effects in macroeconomic aggregates under different uncertainty regimes, with the Federal Reserve responding firmly to noisy news during elevated uncertainty states.
 Over the course of time, we note potential benefits from falling uncertainty once the outcome of the noisy news shocks has been revealed.